imtheaman/ecom-example/README.md

 ```bash
 yarn install --frozen-lockfile
 ```
-3. create `.env` file in project root and add environment variables and place `google-services.json` and `GoogleService-Info.plist` files in `android/app/google-services.json` and `ios/GoogleService-Info.plist`, so firebase initialization can happen properly
+3. create `.env` file in project root and add environment variables, so firebase initialization can happen properly

 4. Start the Metro server
 ```bash